Nutrition and weight changes that signal trouble

 The Small Changes

-The changes often start with interest rather than appetite.
+Loss of interest in cooking is one of the first warning signs, well before weight changes become visible.
 Your parent loses the motivation to cook.
 What used to be a pleasure becomes too much effort.
 Shopping for ingredients feels overwhelming.
 The kitchen feels too far away.
 They stand at the stove and the heat feels intense.
 They get tired.
 They give up and make something simple, or they order food, or they just eat a few crackers and a piece of cheese and call it a day.
 It's not a conscious decision most of the time.
 It's just that the activity that used to bring them joy has become hard.

 This is different from being depressed, though depression often comes later.
 This is more like the slow withdrawal of energy.
 Your parent still cares about food, maybe, but they don't have the capacity to engage with it the way they used to.
 What would have taken thirty minutes now would take an hour because they have to rest in the middle.
 The result doesn't feel worth the effort anymore.